 Icy cold aka the ‘nervous hands’ are equally as bad for a handshake.
 On the other hand, having a Bruce Lee grip is also not advisable, as it shows your dominance.
 That will make the interviewer feel dominated and believe me they do not like it.

 It is an exceptional blessing to have your beloved in the workplace.
 It increases the moral support and so on.
 However, HR does not appreciate it.
 Having a workplace romance can have disruptive consequences.
 Therefore, many rules and policies have been formed regarding this issue.
 If you let your HR know about this brewing romance then you might be rejected right away.
 At least wait until you have the job in your hand.

 This thing can trouble you a lot in the future.
 People who are caught up in any legal struggle or any lawsuit suffer even after having the clean chit from the court.
 Well, HR hates the lawsuit history altogether.

 People with lawsuit history are the ones that might stand up at any moment against the company when they are facing trouble.
 HR prefers not having such people regardless of the judgment of the previous case.

 15. It is all about your connection and their preference:

-In addition, yes, sadly, corruption is in the core of the system.
+Also, yes, sadly, corruption is at the core of the system.